 VRFs are always enabled and, by default, all routing is done in VRF 0.
 To use additional VRFs, assign a VRF ID to an interface.
 All routes relating to that interface are isolated to that VRF specific routing table.
 Interfaces in one VRF cannot reach interfaces in a different VRF.

 If some traffic does have to pass between VRFs, route leaking can be used.
-See Route leaking between VRFs with BGP.
+See Route leaking between VRFs.

 Enable Advanced Routing in System > Feature Visibility to configure VRFs.

 To configure a VRF ID on an interface in the GUI:

 Go to Network > Interfaces and click Create New > Interface.

 Enter a value in the VRF ID field.

 Configure the other settings as needed.